Art-Sells/Arells/Build-Notes.md

 - supplicateCBBTCtoUSD: boolean = false
 - supplicateUSDtoCBBTC: boolean = false
 - holdMASS: boolean = false
+- MASSid: = readMASS id number
-5. Run (create) MASS initiation function: If cVatop = 0 && cVactDa = 0, do nothing, else if cVatop = 0 && cVactDa != 0, then initiate executeSupplication from MASS_USDC API.
+5. Run (create) MASS initiation function: If cVatop = 0 && cVactDa = 0, do nothing, else if cVatop = 0 && cVactDa != 0, then run executeSupplication from MASS_USDC API.
 - cpVatop = price of pool with best quote used to supplicate USDC into CBBTC
 - cVatop = amount of CBBTC purchased from quote / price of pool with best quote used
 - cdVatop = cVact - cVatop